b11031371/my_bible_notes/2026-08-04/note_en.md

 ---

-### You think God has left — He's still there
+### God has been there all along

 > "Though the two kingdoms had fallen, ownership of the land remained in the Lord's hands, and no one could take it away."
 [2]

-Edom saw Israel crushed and the land emptied out, and assumed it was up for grabs; they missed one thing — "although the LORD was there."
-A place that looks abandoned by God isn't proof that God has actually gone.
+The city had fallen, the people had been carried off, and it looked like nothing was left — but God never left that land.
+Edom wanted to take it for themselves, and they had no claim to it: who the land belonged to was never theirs to decide.

 ---

 ## IV.
 Reflection Question

-Is there someone right now you quietly don't want to see doing well?
+Is there someone in your life you just don't get along with?
+When things go badly for them, what goes through your mind?

-Edom's hatred was also built up one day at a time, and God said about the words they spoke against His people, "I have heard them."
+Edom watched Israel's land lie in ruins and was glad about it, and they had plenty to say; God said, "I have heard them."

 ---